joshsh/clj-ripple/README.md

 		(5 !/fact)
 		)

-*Top level lists are evaluated as single lines of Ripple code.
+	; Top level lists are evaluated as single lines of Ripple code.
 Different lines must be specified as different lists to avoid confusion*
-*Lists inside lists, however, are interpreted as Ripple lists.*
+	; Lists inside lists, however, are interpreted as Ripple lists.*

 	@show prefixes
 	@show contexts